garrandall/popular-music-data/tracks/player-s-anthem-junior-m-a-f-i-a-.md

 It's all about the Smalls and my fuckin nigga Biggie Bitches love the way I bust a rhyme
 Cause they all in line screamin one more time
-Niggaz, grab your dicks if you love hip-hop
+Niggas, grab your dicks if you love hip-hop
 Bitches rub-a-dub in the back of the club, straight up